The monotone wrapped Fukaya category and the open-closed string map: Introduction

 \subsection{Linear versus quadratic Hamiltonians}

-There are two known constructions of the wrapped category of a Stein manifold, which take advantage of Hamiltonian functions which have either linear slope at infinity or which grow quadratically on the contact cone.
-In either set-up one must deal with the fact that products in Floer theory are most naturally defined as maps
+There are two known constructions of the wrapped category of exact convex symplectic manifolds, which take advantage of Hamiltonian functions which have either linear slope at infinity or which grow quadratically at infinity.
+In either set-up one must deal with the fact that $CF^*(L,L)$ actually means $CF^*(\varphi_{H}(L),L)$ (using a Hamiltonian function to displace $L$ slightly to achieve self-transversality) so products in Floer theory cannot be defined as $CF^*(L,L)^{\otimes k}\to CF^*(L,L)$.
+Rather, they are maps\footnote{we are implicitly using canonical identifications of type $CF^*(\varphi_{H_j}(L),L)\equiv CF^*(\varphi_{H+H_j}(L),\varphi_{H}(L))$.}

-which involve (at least) multiples of a given Hamiltonian function (used to displace $L$ slightly to achieve self-transversality), and the fact that the Floer complex on the right of \eqref{Eqn:basicproblem} may not be isomorphic, at chain level, to the factors on the left, even if all the $H_i$ co-incide.
-In the setting of linear slope Hamiltonians, as in \cite{Abouzaid-Seidel}, one defines the morphism groups via a ``telescope" (homotopy direct limit) construction, $CW^*(L,L) = \oplus_k CF^*(L, \phi_{kH}(L))[\mathbf{q}]$, involving arbitrarily large multiples of a fixed Hamiltonian of linear slope; whilst in the setting of quadratic Hamiltonians, one uses a rescaling trick (conjugating by a suitable multiple of the Liouville flow) to identify the output chain complex in \eqref{Eqn:basicproblem} with the input complexes appearing on the left.
+For non-compact $L$, the Floer complex on the right of \eqref{Eqn:basicproblem} may not be isomorphic, at the chain level, to the factors on the left, even if all the $H_i$ coincide.
+The Hamiltonians $H_i$ are not compactly supported, and ``large'' Hamiltonians $H_1+\cdots+H_k$ can cause $CF^*(\varphi_{H_1+\cdots+H_k}(L),L)$ to have many generators (the more we flow $L$, the more times it wraps around $L$, creating new intersections).

+In the setting of linear slope Hamiltonians, as in \cite{Abouzaid-Seidel}, one defines the morphism groups via a ``telescope" (homotopy direct limit) construction, $CW^*(L,L) = \oplus_k CF^*(\varphi_{kH}(L), L)[\mathbf{q}]$, involving arbitrarily large multiples of a fixed Hamiltonian of linear slope; whilst in the setting of quadratic Hamiltonians, one uses a rescaling trick (conjugating by a suitable multiple of the Liouville flow) to identify the output chain complex in \eqref{Eqn:basicproblem} with the input complexes appearing on the left.
 Unfortunately, the rescaling trick is only available in the exact case, with no analogue for a general monotone convex symplectic manifold.
-For instance, for negative line bundles $E\rightarrow B$, the Liouville flow does not extend across the zero-section.
-On the other hand, Abouzaid proved the generation criterion using quadratic Hamiltonians, accordingly restricted to the exact case.
-Similar remarks apply to Ganatra's discussion of the module structure of the open-closed string map.
+Abouzaid \cite{Abouzaid} proved the generation criterion in the exact setup using quadratic Hamiltonians, and Ganatra uses the same setup in his discussion \cite{Ganatra} of the module structure of the string maps.

 The proof of each of the module structure of the $\mathrm{OC}$-map and the generation criterion in the telescope model is surprisingly involved: the necessary modifications are numerous and non-trivial, and constitute one of the main contributions of this paper.
-At the cost of appealing to Kuranishi spaces or polyfolds, the arguments we give for Theorem \ref{Theorem Introduction 2} would adapt to hold for general convex symplectic manifolds, without any monotonicity assumptions.